 The founding date of the Football Federation of Belarus (BFF or Belorusskaja Federacija Futbola) was 21 November 1989, although it was only after the USSR broke up in 1991 that the country's independent football development started.
 The new association gained international recognition when it was admitted to FIFA on 3 July 1992, before becoming a UEFA member on 20 June 1993.

 Following the USSR's collapse, Dinamo Minsk emerged as the dominant domestic force, winning five successive Premier League crowns.
 However, between 1995 and 2006, the championship went to a different club each season, with FC Dnepr-Transmash Mogilev, FC BATE Borisov, FC Slavia-Mozyr, FC Belshina Bobruisk, FC Gomel and FC Shakhtyor Soligorsk all triumphing.
-Then BATE Borisov took over, landing eight consecutive titles and appearing in the UEFA Champions League group stage in 2008 and twice since.
+Then BATE Borisov took over, landing nine consecutive titles and appearing in the UEFA Champions League group stage in 2008 and twice since.

 The national side made their official debut in Minsk on 28 October 1992: a 1-1 draw with another former Soviet republic, Ukraine.
 The team's cause was aided by the appointment of Eduard Malofeev, who was both a member of the USSR squad that came fourth at the 1966 FIFA World Cup, and the coach who guided Dinamo Minsk to that 1982 Soviet crown.
 He oversaw their progress through the early 2000s, before German coach Bernd Stange took charge later in the decade.